 Acupuncture for the Treatment of Overactive Bladder

 If you have OAB, there is hope.
-You may not know that acupuncture is a potential treatment for this condition, and that it has had significant success.
-In fact, acupuncture has been reported as a successful treatment for Overactive Bladder symptoms since the 1980s.
+You may not know that acupuncture is a potential treatment for this condition and that it has had significant success.
+Acupuncture has been reported as a successful treatment for Overactive Bladder symptoms since the 1980s.
+Now let's take a look at acupuncture for OAB.

 How Acupuncture might Work for OAB